khaled-muhammad/hackclub_cdn_backend/README.md

 # HackClub CDN API Documentation

 This document provides comprehensive documentation for the HackClub CDN REST API endpoints.
+This is a part of Hack Club CDN project

 ## Authentication

 All API endpoints require authentication using JWT tokens stored in cookies.
 The system supports:

 - **Slack OAuth integration** for user authentication
 - **JWT tokens** stored in HTTP-only cookies
 - **Automatic token refresh** mechanism